 - Weight1.4 pounds

 It was only a matter of time before golf balls became smart, and Wilson’s Smart Core balls do exactly that.
-The core is designed to react to your swing speed and fire the ball accordingly, achieving greater distance and superior feel that isn’t possible with other balls.
+The core is designed to react to your swing speed and fire the ball accordingly, achieving greater distance and a superior feel that isn’t possible with other balls.

-Ideal for use with wedges but also offering great results from drivers, irons and your putter, experienced golfers will love these, while newbies might think they’re better than they are after a few holes with these balls.
+Ideal for use with wedges but also offering great results from drivers, irons, and your putter, experienced golfers will love these, while newbies might think they’re better than they are after a few holes with these balls.
 Whatever though, if it keeps you playing, then you’re getting your money’s worth.
 Don’t forget to also check our guide to the best golf trolleys for more great golf equipment.